 Jump to:

-Why You’ll Want to Make Easy One-Pan Lemon Parmesan Chicken & Orzo
+Ingredients – Here’s What You’ll Need for Easy One-Pan Lemon Parmesan Chicken & Orzo

 Steps to Make Easy One-Pan Lemon Parmesan Chicken & Orzo

-Heat 3 tablespoons of unsalted butter in a large skillet, with a lid, over medium-high heat.
-I used my 5-quart Le Creuset Signature Braiser, which is one of my favorite pans to cook with.
-Add four pieces of chicken to the hot skillet, with the seasoned side down, then season the tops of the chicken with salt and pepper.
+- Dry the chicken thighs with paper towels and season with Kosher salt and freshly ground black pepper.
+Heat three tablespoons of unsalted butter in a large skillet, with a lid, over medium-high heat.
+(I used my 5-quart Le Creuset Signature Braiser, which is one of my favorite pans to cook with.)
+Once the butter is melted, add four pieces of chicken to pan.

-- Cook the first batch of thighs for about six minutes, then turn the chicken over and cook on the other side for six more minutes, for a total cooking time of 12 minutes.
-Remove the chicken from the pan, place it on a plate, and invert another plate on top of it to keep it warm.
+- Cook the chicken for about six minutes, then turn over and cook for six more minutes on the other side – for a total cooking time of 12 minutes.
+Remove the cooked chicken from the pan, place it on a plate, and invert another plate on top of it to keep it warm.
+Add three more tablespoons of butter to the pan and once melted, add the remaining thighs and cook like the previous batch.
+Remove the cooked thighs from the pan and add them to the plate with the rest of the chicken; set aside until ready to return to the pan.

 - Add the Italian seasoning blend and the zest and juice from one lemon.
 Stir constantly for 2-3 minutes until most of the lemon juice has been absorbed.
 Again, make sure to scrape the bottom of the pan as you stir to loosen any bits from the chicken.